 It can also include a subdomain.
-The subdomain is not the hostname.
+Yet, you should know that the subdomain is not the hostname.
 It is just a part of the domain.

-Let’s see an example with Cloudns.net.
+Let’s see an example of FQDN using cloudns.net.
 We read it from right to left.

-First is “.net“, which is the top-level domain.
+First is “.net“, which is the Top-Level Domain (TLD).
 Then it follows the domain name “cloudns“, and the last is the hostname “www.“.

 The hostname can show a specific service or protocol for the domain like “mail” or “ftp”.